 Worried about Medicare costs?

 Each state offers Medicare Savings Programs to Medicare beneficiaries whose income falls below a certain level.
 Most states also consider your assets when determining eligibility.
 If you qualify, these state-sponsored programs will help pay your monthly Part A or Part B Medicare premiums.
-This could mean an average of an extra $144.60 in your Social Security check each month.
 These programs will not change your health plan benefits or coverage.
 They are provided by your state at no cost to you.

 Am I eligible for Medicare Part B?